PacktPublishing/Microsoft-HoloLens-By-Example/README.md

 ## HoloToolkit-Unity
 Snapshot/Version of the MixedRealityToolkit-Unity (formally HoloToolkit-Unity) project from Microsoft used for this book (added here for convenience), original source from https://github.com/Microsoft/MixedRealityToolkit-Unity.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781787126268">https://packt.link/free-ebook/9781787126268 </a> </p>